 The rights discussed above are in addition to and without derogation from any other rights or remedies, which subscribers may have at law.

 Item 12 FINANCIAL STATEMENTS

-Attached are audited opening balance sheets for each of the National Class and the Québec Class.
+Attached are audited opening statements of financial position for each of the National Class and the Québec Class.